iconify/website/README.md

-# Iconify Documentation
+# Iconify Website

-This repository contains source code for documentation for Iconify.
+This repository contains source code for Iconify website, built with Vitepress.

+It is currently work in progress, not deployed yet on main website.

-Website is available at https://docs.iconify.design/
+Preview is available at https://preview.iconify.design/

 ## Build process

 Read out [contributing guidelines](./CONTRIBUTING.md) before making any changes.

-To build documentation, first install dependencies:
+To build website, first install dependencies:

 ```bash
 pnpm install
 ```

-Then you can build documentation:
+Then you can build website:

 ```bash
 nr build